Toolbox for WordPerfect

-3. Right click in the preview window, select content, left click with the mouse in preview window, hold and drag through document until highlighted,
+Select content, left click with the mouse in preview window, hold and drag through the document material until highlighted.]

 Some problems with documents can be traced to the computer's video card driver or its printer drivers (next section below).
 You could try visiting the web sites for your video card and/or printer manufacturer to see if updated drivers are available.
 (This is especially a good idea if you have upgraded your computer to Windows 7+ and your printer was manufactured before the newer operating system became available.)

 Some WordPerfect experts have felt that a bad or outdated printer driver can produce problems with documents, especially frequently edited ones.
 Moreover, the currently selected (via File, Print) printer's information is saved internally with the document.

 Since WordPerfect is a true WYSIWYG ("What you see is what you get") program, it makes heavy use of your system's graphics capabilities and especially the printer driver installed to render documents on screen as well as in print.

 [In fact, if you do not have at least one printer driver installed you might find that WordPerfect hangs when you try to load it!
 (See "Is the printer turned on?
 Is it available to your computer?"
 For example, if it's on a network, is it disconnected?
 In that case could you benefit from a separate Windows user profile for off line work?)]

 ¤ From Corel's Knowledgebase article #3496 (with some added formatting and editorial comments):